ireish/healthcare-query-tool/README.md

 * [ ] Deploy the image on Cloud Run
 * [ ] Populate HAPI FHIR server with relevant mock data
 * [ ] Implement search auto-complete for Queries
+* [ ] Add export as CSV/XLS feature to Patient data table

 ---